martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-06-02-crowd-sourcing.markdown

 tags: nlp research crowd
 ---

-I recently used crowd-sourced experiments for the first time during my Bachelor's Thesis Project.
+I recently used crowd-sourced experiments for the first time during my Bachelor's Thesis Project with [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/).
 In this blog I will share a few essential steps we took to improve the quality of our crowd-sourced data.
-I sincerely thank [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/) for suggesting several useful suggestions during the project, many of which will appear throughout this blog.
+I sincerely thank [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/) for suggesting several useful suggestions during these experiments, many of which will appear throughout this blog.

 ### Introduction